Uni-/uni-.github.com/cv/en-us/index.md

 ## Education

-**Bachelor of Enginneering.** Feb 2017.
+**Bachelor of Enginneering.** Feb 2017.<br />
-In undergraduate school, May 2011 – do.; includes 2 yrs off from school in 2014–2015 with military duties.
+In undergraduate school, May 2011 – do.; includes 2 yrs off from school in 2014–2015 with military duties.<br />
 **Dept. of Computer Science and Enginnering,** Korea University, Rep. of Korea.

-**Completion of the National Common Curriculum of Rep. of Korea,** Feb 2011. per the legal 7th revised educational curriculum, enactment 1999.
+**Completion of the National Common Curriculum of Rep. of Korea,** Feb 2011.<br />
+per the legal 7th revised educational curriculum, enactment 1999.<br />
-In “selective 2” years, natural sciences track, Mar 2009 – do.
+In “selective 2” years, natural sciences track, Mar 2009 – do.<br />
-In “basic 10” years, Mar 1999 – Feb 2009.
+In “basic 10” years, Mar 1999 – Feb 2009.<br />
 Wansan High School, Rep. of Korea, Mar 2008 – do.

 ## Research &amp; Publication